 In case you hadn’t noticed, we’re in nativity season!
 A stress fuelled time of rehearsals, costumes, children trying to learn their parts, performances, tears and tantrums (and that’s just the adults!)
-Most schools have done theirs now as term ends, while many churches have theirs still to do this coming weekend.
+Most schools have started rehearsing theirs now as term heads towards the end, while many churches still have theirs to prepare over the next few weekends.
 Tensions are running high, no one can find the stuffed sheep, and someone has to tell little Jack that the actual shepherds didn’t wear Buzz Lightyear dressing gowns…

-A few days ago I read an article in The Independent about what the nativity role children are given might say about them.
+I read an article in The Independent about what the part in the nativity play that children are given might say about them.
 It’s a great article, spot on in many cases, and even manages to introduce a new part to the nativity performance… ‘First Lobster’!
 Here’s the full article if you’d like a look later: www.independent.co.uk/life-style/nativity-character-role-what-says-personality-primary-school-angel-donkey-narrator-a8086541.html

 There’s plenty about what it takes to be Mary, Joseph, the Star, shepherds and wise men… but as I read it I was distracted by the thought that people arranging a nativity play do actually have the unenviable task of allocating these roles.
 That whatever method they use to choose, there will be accusations of favouritism, partiality, preference or discrimination leveed against them, sometimes fairly, often not.

 We have two children, now in their late and mid-teens respectively, who have had markedly different nativity play ‘careers’.
-Our eldest, Phoebe, has played every role except Joseph over the years, and at 18 is still on standby to do a reading or to narrate if required.
-James (now aged 15, autistic with learning disability and epilepsy), one the other hand, was shuffled onto the stage wearing his dressing gown and a tea-towel a few times, but there the creativity ended.
+Our eldest, Phoebe, has played every role except Joseph (the beard kept slipping) over the years, and at 20 is still on standby to do a reading or to narrate if required.
+James (now aged 17, autistic with learning disability and epilepsy), on the other hand, was shuffled onto the stage wearing his dressing gown and a tea-towel a few times, but there the creativity ended.

-So, what nativity play part is there for a disabled child, and what does the answer to this question tell us about society as a whole and church as a part of it?
+So, what part is there in the nativity play for a disabled child, and what does the answer to this question tell us about society as a whole and church as a part of it?
 Well, my starting point has to be that EVERY part should be open to ANY child who might want to participate.
 To exclude children with additional needs or disabilities from certain ‘high profile’ roles, limiting them to very minor, sometimes made up, parts is to discriminate against them.
 To exclude them entirely is inexcusably shameful.

 I have, however, been encouraged and thrilled to see stories of disabled children being actively and creatively included in nativity plays.
-A friend of mine, whose disabled daughter was cast in the role of Mary, with everything arranged so that she could play this part, wonderfully capturing the beauty of God’s radiance shining from her.
-Or the boy who found it impossible to stay still, so was cast as the Star and given freedom to run around, recognising that (according to ‘The Sky At Night’) the star of Bethlehem was probably a comet, and that comet’s MOVE FAST!!
+A friend of mine shared her story, her disabled daughter was cast in the role of Mary, with everything arranged so that she could play this part, wonderfully capturing the beauty of God’s radiance shining from her.
+Or the boy who found it impossible to stay still, so was cast as the Star and given freedom to run around, recognising that (according to ‘The Sky At Night’) the star of Bethlehem was probably a comet, and that comet’s MOVE VERY FAST!!
 Or the boy who in the past would cling to his children’s workers leg, but this year was encouraged and helped to take part and shouted out his line with considerable enthusiasm!